umarhussain15/se2-reverse-proxy-go/README.rst

    #) Make sure, that both instances start after hbase and grproxy
    #) Provide the names of the instances (gserve1, gserve2) via environment variables

-* For interacting with Hbase:
+* For interacting with Hbase/ZooKeeper:
    * ``gserve/src/gserve/HbaseJSON.go`` contains helpers to convert data from frontend JSON via Go types to base64-encoded HBase JSON and back
    * You might want to use the (Un)marshal functions from the `encoding/JSON package <https://golang.org/pkg/encoding/json/>`_
+   * You are allowed to use the `go-zookeeper <https://github.com/samuel/go-zookeeper>`_ library

 Hints